Cash flow forecast: what it is and how to create one

 What is the formula for forecasting cash flow?

-A simple formula is: starting cash + projected cash inflows – projected cash outflows = ending cash.
-You repeat this calculation for each period in your forecast.
+The formula is: starting cash + projected cash inflows – projected cash outflows = ending cash.
+Repeat this calculation for each period in your forecast.

 What are the different techniques for cash flow forecasting?

 The two main methods are the direct method and the indirect method.
-The direct method, which we've covered here, involves tracking cash inflows and outflows.
-The indirect method starts with net income and adjusts for non-cash items, which is more complex and often used for formal financial statements.
+The direct method tracks cash inflows and outflows (covered in this guide).
+The indirect method starts with net income and adjusts for non-cash items.
+It's more complex and typically used for formal financial statements that require a format that classifies cash flows from operating, investing, and financing activities.

 How far ahead should I forecast my cash flow?

-It's a good idea to have a rolling 12-month forecast that you update monthly.
-For day-to-day management, a shorter 30–90 day forecast can provide more detailed, actionable insights.
+Aim for a rolling 12-month forecast that you update monthly.
+For day-to-day management, a shorter 30–90 day forecast provides more detailed, actionable insights.

 What's the difference between cash flow forecasting and budgeting?

-A cash flow forecast predicts the actual cash moving in and out of your bank account.
-A budget is a plan for your income and expenses over a period, which often includes non-cash items like depreciation.
-A forecast shows if you'll have the cash to meet your budget.
+A cash flow forecast predicts actual cash moving in and out of your bank account, while a budget plans your income and expenses over a period, often including non-cash items like depreciation.
+A forecast shows whether you'll have the cash to meet your budget.

 Disclaimer